We’re excited about the Conference in 2025!

 Join hundreds of other Catholics for a fantastic retreat

-Join us in our new
+Join us at:

-at Treetops Resort
+Treetops Resort

 The Marian Conference has been enriching Catholics every year since 1992.
 It’s a weekend to strengthen your faith and your friendships, too!